intersystems/Samples-nodejs-helloworld/README.md

 This is a simple hello world example to show a Node.js connection to InterSystems IRIS.

 ## To run in InterSystems Learning Labs, AWS, GCP, or Azure
 1. Open Samples-nodejs-helloworld/HelloWorld.js
-2. Modify the value of host to be "try-iris"
-3. In the integrated terminal window, type:
+2. In the integrated terminal window, type:
 	`cd /home/project/Samples-nodejs-helloworld`
 	`npm install intersystems-iris-native`
 	`node HelloWorld.js`